-NuxtContent v2 to v3 Migration
+NuxtContent v2 to v3 Upgrade on Nuxt v3

 When moving my blog files over to the new JAMStart repo and running the npm install it warned of errors in Nuxt Content 2.
 I upgraded to Nuxt Content 3 with npm audit fix --force and here are the issues I encountered and here is how I resolved them.